 Finding a meeting time when everyone is available can be tricky, therefore it's a good idea to be flexible and offer meeting attendees a few different options.
 As the meeting host, you are responsible for confirming the meeting time and location.

 To eliminate any confusion, make sure to include the exact time of the meeting (specify the time zone if any employees work in different parts of the world to avoid confusion).
 Also, give an estimated length of the meeting as some attendees may have back-to-back meetings.

 Specify whether the meeting will be in person, over the phone, or on a video call.

 If the meeting is in person, do provide a clear address and meeting room number; If the meeting is online, don't forget to include the meeting link with instructions on how to access the meeting.

 Too often, people skip this step and waste far too much time conversing off-topic.
 A meeting agenda helps keep everyone on schedule, so every integral element of the meeting is covered and lets attendees know what to expect and bring.

 Struggle to write an agenda?
 No need.
 Airgram has integrated plenty of ready-to-use meeting agenda templates, including one-on-one meetings, planning meeting, project kickoff meeting, and many more.

 Finally, ask your email recipient to RSVP for the meeting by a specific date to ensure they got your invitation and are available to attend.
 Therefore, if you haven't received their RSVP by that time, you can do a quick follow-up to find out why.

-Least but not last, ending your meeting request with a signature to show your professionalism, which could include your full name, position, and company name and logo.
+Last but not least, end your meeting request with a signature to show your professionalism, which could include your full name, position, and company name and logo.

 Now that you know the basic structure of a meeting invitation letter, here are a few tips for even better success.
 As it’s not just what you say that matters, but how you say it.